Data as Voters: Core Set Selection Using Approval-Based Multi-Winner Voting: Related Work

+In this section, we introduce several core set selection methods from the state of the art.
+Herding, based on~\citep{welling2009herding}, consists of iteratively selecting the sample that makes the centre of the reduced set of samples of a given class as close as possible to the centre of the samples of such class in the original dataset.
+It has been used in~\citep{rebuffi2017icarl,castro2018end,wu2019large,wu2025feature}.

+$k$-Center selects the $k$ instances for each class that minimise the maximum distance between an instance of such class in the original dataset and its closest instance in the selected set of $k$ instances. $k$-Center is known to be NP-hard to compute, so it is usually approximated using heuristics.
+It has been used in~\citep{sener2018active}.

+$k$-Means is a clustering algorithm.
+Given a set of samples, it groups them in $k$ clusters $\{X_1, ..., X_k\}$ to minimise $\sum_{i=1}^k \sum_{s \in X_i} ||s - \mu_i||^2$, where $\mu_i$ is the centre of cluster $X_i$.
+As in the case of $k$-Center, $k$-Means is NP-hard to compute, and is usually approximated using heuristics.
+Since $k$-Means is a clustering algorithm, it does not directly return a set of $k$ instances.
+After computing the clusters, the instance of each cluster closest to the cluster centre is selected. $k$-Means has been used in~\citep{cui2022dc}.\footnote{\citet{cui2022dc} say in the main paper that they use $k$-Center, but in the appendix they explain that they have actually used the $k$-Means implementation of scikit-learn.
+Since $k$-Means is substantially different from $k$-Center, they have used $k$-Means. \citet{cui2022dc} report substantially different (better) accuracy values for $k$-Center from those reported in other work (including this paper), which confirms that they have used $k$-Means and not $k$-Center in their experiments.}

-{\bf Instance selection}
+\subsection{Instance selection}

-Instance selection methods are typically classified in {\it condensation} methods, {\it edition} methods, and {\it hybrid} methods~\cite{garcia2015data}.
-Condensation methods try to keep the instances in the boundaries of each class and to remove the inner instances; edition methods try to remove noisy instances (which are often in the boundaries); finally, hybrid methods typically start applying an edition method first to remove noisy instances, and then try to remove also inner instances.
+Instance selection methods are typically classified in {\it condensation},\footnote{We recall that `condensation' has a different meaning in modern dataset reduction techniques.} {\it edition} and {\it hybrid} methods~\citep{garcia2015data}.
+Condensation methods try to keep the instances on the boundaries of each class and to remove inner instances; edition methods try to remove noisy instances (which are often on the boundaries); finally, hybrid methods typically apply an edition method first, to remove noisy instances, and then try to remove inner instances.
+In this section, we review some prominent approaches in the literature.

-The first condensation method proposed was the {\it Condensed Nearest Neighbour} (CNN)~\cite{hart1968condensed}.
-Other prominent condensation methods are {\it Prototype Selection by Clustering} (PSC)~\cite{olvera2010new}, {\it Local Density Instance Selection} (LDIS)~\cite{carbonera2015density}, and {\it Instance Selection based on Dense Spatial Partitions} (ISDSP)~\cite{carbonera2018efficient}.
-ISDSP is, to our knowledge, the only algorithm available in the state of the art with a parameter to select the desired number of instances that should be kept in the reduced training set.